 According to court documents, when Alhasawi requested that she not have to lift heavy boxes assigned to her delivery route, her manager said other pregnant workers had done so without accommodation.
 The manager ultimately fired Alhasawi via text message.

 “Don’t give me that crap that you can’t work because you’re pregnant,” she wrote in one of the texts.
 “Either you don’t want to or you want to but it doesn’t matter anymore because you’re no longer employed with us.”

-After she lost her job, Alhasawi faced eviction and moved moved family across the state to stay with relatives.
+After she lost her job, Alhasawi faced eviction and moved her family across the state to stay with relatives.

 Pierce County Superior Court Judge Stanley Rumbaugh ordered the contractors and their owner Collin Heacox to pay Alhasawi $41,672.36.
-The court also required the delivery companies to obtain training on employees’ rights and provide its employees with information about the law.
+The court also required delivery companies to obtain training on employees’ rights and provide their employees with information about the law.